Bayesian inference using synthetic likelihood: asymptotics and adjustments: Examples

 The model assumes that a toad hides in its refuge site in the daytime and moves to a randomly chosen foraging place at night.
 GPS location data are collected on $n_t$ toads for $n_d$ days, so the matrix of observations $Y$ is $n_d \times n_t$ dimensional.
 This example uses both simulated and real data.
 The simulated data uses $n_t=66$ and $n_d=63$ and summarize the data by $4$ sets of statistics comprising the relative moving distances for time lags of $1,2,4$ and $8$ days.
 For instance, $y_1$ consists of the displacement information of lag $1$ day, $y_1 = \{|Y_{i,j}-Y_{i+1,j}| ; 1 \leq i \leq n_{d}-1, 1 \leq j \leq n_t \}$.

 Simulating from the model involves two processes.
 For each toad, we first generate an overnight displacement, $\Delta y$, then mimic the returning behaviour with a simplified model.
 The overnight displacement is assumed to belong to the L\'evy-alpha stable distribution family, with stability parameter $\alpha$ and scale parameter $\delta$.
 With probability $1-p_0$, the toad takes refuge at the location it moved to.
-With probability $p_0$, the toad returns to the same refuge site as day $1 \leq i \leq M$ (where $M$ is the number of days the simulation has run for) where $i$ is selected randomly from ${1,2,\dots,M}$ with equal probability.
-For the simulated data $\theta=(\alpha,\delta,p_0)=(1.7,35,0.6)$, which is a parameter value fitting the real data well, and assume a uniform prior over $(1,2) \times (0,100) \times (0,0.9)$ for $\theta$.
+With probability $p_0$, the toad returns to the same refuge site as day $1 \leq i \leq M$ (where $M$ is the number of days the simulation has run for), where $i$ is selected randomly from ${1,2,\dots,M}$ with equal probability.
+For the simulated data, $\theta=(\alpha,\delta,p_0)=(1.7,35,0.6)$, which is a parameter value fitting the real data well, and assume a uniform prior over $(1,2) \times (0,100) \times (0,0.9)$ for $\theta$.

 As in \citet{Marchand2017}, the dataset of displacements is split into two components.
 If the absolute value of the displacement is less than 10 metres, it is assumed the toad has returned to its starting location.
 For the summary statistic, we consider the number of toads that returned.
 For the non-returns (absolute displacement greater than 10 metres), we calculate the log difference between adjacent $p$-quantiles with $p=0,0.1,\ldots,1$ and also the median.
 These statistics are computed separately for the four time lags, resulting in a $48$ dimensional statistic.
-For standard Bayesian synthetic likelihood, $m=500$ simulations are used per Markov chain Monte Carlo iteration.
-However, with a shrinkage parameter of $\gamma=0.1$ it was only necessary to use $m=50$ simulations per Markov chain Monte Carlo iteration.
-For the simulated data, the Markov chain Monte Carlo acceptance rates are 16\% and 21\% for standard and shrinkage Bayesian synthetic likelihood, respectively.
+For standard BSL, $m=500$ simulations are used per MCMC iteration.
+However, with a shrinkage parameter of $\gamma=0.1$, it was only necessary to use $m=50$ simulations per MCMC iteration.
+For the simulated data, the MCMC acceptance rates are 16\% and 21\% for standard and shrinkage BSL, respectively.
 For the real data, the acceptance rates are both roughly 24\%.